 About the Nursing Program

-Drury University's College of Natural and Mathematical Sciences partners with Cox College to offer a dual degree program that can be completed in four years, resulting in a Bachelor of Arts in Biology from Drury's traditional day school and a Bachelor of Science in Nursing from Cox College.
+Drury University's College of Natural and Mathematical Sciences partners with Cox College to offer a dual degree program that can be completed in four years, resulting in a Bachelor of Arts in health science from Drury's traditional day school and a Bachelor of Science in nursing from Cox College.

 Graduates of this dual degree program enjoy a number of benefits to this unique program, including:

 - An excellent professional education in nursing coupled with a liberal arts foundation

 - Access to engage with the many student experiences available at Drury (e.g., community outreach/volunteering, honor societies, social networks)